MIDL-Conference/midl-website-2025/pages/registration.md

 Each accepted paper needs **at least one author to register** for the conference.
 Please make sure to **enter the ID of the paper** you submitted on the registration form.

+**One registration covers one paper**, whether it is a full or short paper.
+This policy helps ensure fair coverage of conference costs and supports a balanced review and presentation process across all accepted papers.

 ## Fees

 Early registration will be up to **May 15th 2025**.